Koenkk/zigbee2mqtt/README.md

 It bridges events and allows you to control your Zigbee devices via MQTT.
 In this way you can integrate your Zigbee devices with whatever smart home infrastructure you are using.

 ## [Getting started](https://github.com/Koenkk/zigbee2mqtt/wiki/Getting-started)
 The [wiki](https://github.com/Koenkk/zigbee2mqtt/wiki) provides you all the information needed to get up and running!
-Make sure you don't skip sections if this is your first visit, as there might be imporant details in there for you.
+Make sure you don't skip sections if this is your first visit, as there might be important details in there for you.

 [The documentation](https://github.com/Koenkk/zigbee2mqtt/wiki) will provide information on how to prepare, configure and start **zigbee2mqtt**, but also on how to customize the setup to fit your needs.

 If you aren't familiar with **zigbee** terminology make sure you [read this](https://github.com/Koenkk/zigbee2mqtt/wiki/ZigBee-network) to help you out.

 ## Integrations
 Zigbee2mqtt integrates well with (almost) every home automation solution because it uses MQTT.
-However the following integrations are woth mentioning:
+However the following integrations are worth mentioning:

 <img align="left" height="100px" width="100px" src="https://user-images.githubusercontent.com/7738048/40914297-49e6e560-6800-11e8-8904-36cce896e5a8.png">